 Interesting fact: In the European Union, if a product contains a concentration of formaldehyde-releasing preservatives of more than 0.05% the product must be labeled with the notice, “contains formaldehyde.”
 Not so in the US.

-Health impact: Formaldehyde is a known carcinogen by multiple organizations such as the National Toxicology Program and IARC.
+Potential health impact: Formaldehyde is a known carcinogen by multiple organizations such as the National Toxicology Program and IARC.

 This chemical has also been found to cause skin irritations and allergic reactions in some individuals.
 You can read more about the health concerns from the American Cancer Society.